provenance-io/how-to-provenance/README.md

 Welcome to the 'How To Provenance' repository, where you can find examples of Provenance Blockchain usage, Provenance Blockchain smart contract development, Provenance Blockchain application development and related topics.

+The Provenance Blockchain Foundation is always eager for contributors.
+If you have an idea not covered by these examples, we want to hear about it!
+Love our software and want to contribute new functionality?
+Make a proposal through our [Grants Program](https://provenance.io/grants)!

 ## Index
 1. [Authz Example](authz-example): (Kotlin/Gradle) Use the blockchain [Authz Module](https://docs.cosmos.network/master/modules/authz) to grant privileges from one account to another, including delegated signing and fee allowances.
 2. [Bilateral Trade Example](bilateral-trade-example): (Rust/Cargo) Execute a smart contract that trades coins between two parties, demonstrating a complete transfer of funds without the need for another intermediary entity.